 Picture this: Phyllis and I have just hauled Morgan’s Cloud in Arctic Norway, at vast expense, to inspect the shaft log.
 We’ve removed the rudder (not a trivial task) as it’s in the way of extracting the propeller shaft, removed the propeller and coupling, pulled the shaft, and cut the old cutlass bearing out.

-Finally we are ready to install the new cutlass bearing.
-I go to fetch it from the locker in the engine room where I stowed two of these special and hard to get bearings—ours have fibre carrier tubes, not metal, because our boat is aluminium—just before we left North America two years before.
+Finally, we are ready to install the new cutlass bearing.
+I go to fetch it from the locker in the engine room where I stowed two of these special and hard-to-get bearings—ours have fibre carrier tubes, not metal, because our boat is aluminum—just before we left North America two years before.
 And…they’re not there!

 That was the day we decided that the task of creating a parts inventory, that we had long delayed, was job one.
 Easy to say, but amazingly hard to do well.
 In fact, it took us another three years to actually get it done.